What is an Atkins Diet Plan?

 Benefits of the Atkins diet

-We shall succinctly discuss the benefits of the Atkins diet
+We shall briefly discuss the benefits of the Atkins diet

-- It prevents diabetes and is useful in treating diabetes since it regulates blood sugar levels.
+- It may help prevent diabetes and help treat diabetes since it regulates blood sugar levels.

 - It has proven to normalize triglyceride and cholesterol levels for most people.